 Questions completed by: Please circle the best response.
 1 Our community has a dedicated Indigenous advisory group or planning subcommittee that is the lead for Indigenous early years community planning.
-Indigenous community partners (community planning process. or representatives) are active me embers of the early y years YES NO Our early years community OFF-RESERVE Indigenous community providers YES, regularly SOMETIMES NO NOT APPLICABLE planning process partners with: ON-RESERVE First Nations providers YES, regularly SOMETIMES NO NOT APPLICABLE and/or support to help them deliver culturally responsive most staff have have received not received training is planned for this
+Indigenous community partners (or representatives) are active members of the early years community planning process.
+NO Our early years community OFF-RESERVE Indigenous community providers YES, regularly SOMETIMES NO NOT APPLICABLE planning process partners with: ON-RESERVE First Nations providers YES, regularly SOMETIMES NO NOT APPLICABLE 'Mainstream' frontline staff have received training, mentoring and/or support to help them deliver culturally responsive programs and services for Indigenous children and families.
+YES, all or most staff have received training YES, all or most staff have received training in this area NOT YET, staff have received training in this planned for this year